(As told to Arushi Chaudhary)

 I found myself in the throes of passion I hadn’t experienced in my 22 years as a sexually active adult.
 He took me to the pinnacles of pleasure I didn’t know could be encountered and beyond, and I wasn’t ready to return.
 Not yet.

 Did I feel sad after sex with my cousin?
 Not at all.
 On the contrary, I longed for more.

 Related Reading: Incest Is A Grim Reality But There Is A Way Out

 We Can’t Stop

 On the first night, we lay spent, in each other’s arms, but neither of us spoke a word.
 In the wee hours, I returned to my room in the hope of getting some sleep but mainly for the sake of discretion.
-Rest, of course, remained elusive, and I felt awash with guilt about first intercourse with my cousin.
+Rest, of course, remained elusive, and I felt awash with guilt about my first intercourse with my cousin.
 And yet, I couldn’t stop myself from being drawn to him, night after night.

 Click here to read: Confessions of a married woman in love with a younger man.